Dubeyrock/AI-Powered-Solution-for-Assisting-Visually-Impaired-Individuals./README.md

 **deploy link-** https://ai-powered-solution-for-assisting-visually-impaired-individual.streamlit.app/

 ## Project Overview
 This project aims to develop an AI-powered application that assists visually impaired individuals by leveraging Generative AI and computer vision techniques.
 The application provides features like real-time scene understanding, text-to-speech conversion, object and obstacle detection, and personalized assistance.
-The goal is to create an intuitive, accessible solution to help visually impaired users better perceive and interact with their surroundings.
+The goal is to create an intuitive, accessible solution to help visually impaired users better perceive and interact with their surroundings...

 ## Key Features
 The application offers the following functionalities: